Find Affordable College Courses

 After completing their Bachelor's Degree, music graduates from New School University carry an average student debt load of $21,856.
 The average monthly payment of a loan this size is about $605, assuming that the borrower is on a 10-year repayment plan.

-You’ll be in good company if you decide to attend Manhattan School of Music.
-It ranked #3 on our 2023 Most Popular Music Bachelor’s Degree Schools in the Middle Atlantic Region list.
-Manhattan School of Music is a small private not-for-profit school located in the large city of New York.
+Out of the 157 schools in the Middle Atlantic Region that were part of this year’s ranking, Manhattan School of Music landed the # 3 spot on the list.
+Manhattan School of Music is a small private not-for-profit school located in the city of New York.

 Women make up 51% of the music majors at the school.